-The depiction of pregnancy in popular media sometimes falls short of the many intricacies associated with motherhood, in real life.
+The depiction of pregnancy in popular media sometimes falls short of the many intricacies of motherhood in real life.
 One such example is the depiction of the hungry mother, whose voracious appetite is comically shown to be much larger than that of a normal human being.
-After seeing these popular characterisations of hungry mothers who gorge on everything from pizza to raw pickles, expectant mothers may be shell-shocked from the feelings they experience, in the real world.
+After seeing these popular characterisations of hungry mothers who gorge on everything from pizza to raw pickles, expectant mothers may be shell-shocked by the feelings they experience in the real world.

-Many people may be thinking that they have a free license to gorge all they want, considering that pregnancy is the only time in a woman’s adult life where eating is encouraged and does not impart any guilt.
-However, it is then that loss of appetite usually strikes- the woman may then find herself getting nauseous at the sight and smell of their favourite food items.
+Many people may think they have a free license to gorge all they want, considering that pregnancy is the only time in a woman’s adult life when eating is encouraged and does not impart any guilt.
+However, it is then that no appetite during pregnancy usually strikes.
+The woman may find herself getting nauseous at the sight and smell of their favourite food items.

 First Trimester Appetite Loss

 While the first trimester may not cause any changes in your outward appearance as an expecting mother, the foundation for the growth of the child is being laid within the body.
 Hormonal changes are taking place, and they directly cause morning sickness in the mother.
 In the first trimester, the expected weight gain is around one pound per week and will be enough to support the small needs of the foetus.

 In the early stages of pregnancy, loss of appetite usually occurs with the onset of morning sickness in the person.
 It is estimated that loss of appetite occurs in around 70 to 85% of pregnant women, unlike the portrayal of pregnancy in movies and shows.